Giant Microbes, Gonorrhea (Clap), Small

 - Giving or getting gonorrhea during oral sex is rare, but you can further reduce your risk by using condoms or latex or plastic barriers.

 Gonorrhea is easy to treat.
 If you have gonorrhea, your health care provider will give you antibiotics.
-(Pregnant women and teens should not be given certain antibiotics, so if you are pregnant your health care provider will help you decide which is the best treatment for you.)
+(Pregnant people and teens should not be given certain antibiotics, so if you are pregnant your health care provider will help you decide which is the best treatment for you.)

 Both you and your partner must be treated for gonorrhea before you have sex again.
 That way you can avoid becoming infected again.
 Some health care providers will give you medicine to take home for your partner(s).